AdBusterOfficial/Adbuster--WinApp/labs/cepa/CEPA_Foundations.md

-# ⚙️ CEPA Logic PRO — Foundations
+# ⚙️ AdBuster PRO — CEPA Behavioural Logic

-CEPA Logic PRO is a behaviour‑driven engine designed to stabilize loudness in real time.
+## Foundations

+CEPA behavioural logic is the decision engine inside AdBuster PRO.
 It does not modify audio.
 It interprets behaviour — and reacts deterministically, like a human with a remote.

-This document outlines the core foundations behind CEPA Logic PRO.
+This document outlines the core foundations behind CEPA Logic inside AdBuster PRO.

 ---

 ## 🧠 1.
 Behaviour Over Waveform

 Traditional DSP systems react to raw amplitude.
-CEPA reacts to **behaviour patterns**:
+AdBuster PRO uses CEPA Logic to react to **behaviour patterns**:

 - drift (slow upward movement)
 - spikes (short or long)